bhauman/figwheel-main/docs/docs/testing.md

 Running tests from the command line is an important feature that allows you to confirm that your tests are passing without having to boot up and kill a REPL.
-Being able to run tests from the command line from a process that will non-zero exit on test failure is an essential feature that allows us to integrate easily with modern CI and testing solutions.
+Being able to run tests from the command line in a process that will non-zero exit on test failure is an essential feature that allows us to integrate testing into modern CI and Cloud testing services.

-Up until now most folks have had to rely on using a Node process to drive a headless JavaScript environment to run their ClojureScript tests.
+Up until now most CLJS developers have had to rely on using a Node process to drive a headless JavaScript environment to run their ClojureScript tests.
 This is a shame considering that we are already using a mediating process when we run Clojure to start our ClojureScript REPLs and run our scripts.

-Now that Figwheel supports running an asynchronous [main script](main_script) with asynchronous failures we can create a test runner that we can run from the command line.
+Figwheel can now run an asynchronous [main script](main_script) and report failures with a non-zero exit status.

 Here is an example test runner that uses the new asynchronous [main script](main_script) functionality.